feliciaiveliz/launch-school/back_end/109/beginner_ruby_videos/notes_1.md

 - This is method invocation.
 - Since parentheses are optional, you don't need it for code like this.
-- We are passing in a string as an argument to this method.
+- We are passing in a string as an argument to this method to output its value.

 You could write this code like this: